WRF Software & Computation

 Configuration Files

-The user-invoked configure script generates a file called configure.wrf.
-This file contains a compiler, linker, and other build settings, as well as rules and macro definitions used by the “make” utility.
-It is included by the Makefiles in most of the WRF source distribution (Makefiles in tools and external directories do not include configure.wrf), and is deleted when the code system is cleaned by the user-issued clean script.
+Prior to building/compiling WRF, a configure script is run.
+This script generates a configure.wrf file, which contains details about the compiler, linker, build settings, rules, and macro definitions used by the “make” utility.
+It is read by WRF Makefiles (except Makefiles in the WRF/tools and WRF/external directories). configure.wrf is deleted when the code system is cleaned by the user-issued clean script.
 Thus, configure.wrf can be modified for temporary changes, such as optimization levels and compiling with debugging.
 Permanent changes should be made in arch/configure_new.defaults.
 The configure.wrf file is composed by the following three files:

-• arch/preamble_new : constitutes the generic parts (non-architecture-specific) of the configure.wrf file generated by the configure script.
-See the file for details.*
+• arch/preamble_new : constitutes the generic parts (non-architecture-specific) of the configure.wrf file; See the file for details.*

 • arch/postamble_new : similar to arch/preamble_new.
 See the file for details.